pinterf/RgTools/README.md

 This plugin is written from scratch and licensed under the [MIT license][1].
 Some modes of RemoveGrain and Repair were taken from the Firesledge's Dither package.

-v0.98 (20190418)
+v0.98 (20190509) - work in progress, not released
-- Include TemporalRepair filter from RemoveGrainT (C and SIMD intrinsics from pure inline asm) Add Y8, YV16, YV24 besides YV12, drop YUY2 support.
+- Include TemporalRepair filter from RemoveGrainT (rewritten C and SIMD intrinsics from pure inline asm) Add Y8, YV16, YV24 besides YV12, drop YUY2 support.
+  Add 10-32 bit support for Y, YUV and planar RGB formats
-- Codes for different processor targets (SSSE3 and SSE4.1) are now separated and are compiled using function attributes.
+- Codes for different processor targets (SSSE3 and SSE4.1) are now separated and are compiled using function attributes (clang, gcc).
 - Other source changes for errorless gcc and clang build
 - LLVM 8.0 support, see howto in RgTools.txt
-  Not recommended (as of 20190418), due to a current clang compiler bug (_mm_avg_epu8 related, fixed on April 14 2019) it's up-to 1/3 slower than the Microsoft build. or you can try latest snapshot builds from https://llvm.org/builds/ (15 April 2019 build is still not good)
+  Note: not yet recommended (as of 20190509) due to a current clang compiler bug (_mm_avg_epu8 related, fixed on April 14 2019) it's up-to 1/3 slower than the Microsoft build. or you can try latest snapshot builds from https://llvm.org/builds/ (Note: 15 April 2019 build is still not good)
 - GCC 8.3 support, CMakeFiles.txt, see howto in RgTools.txt
 - RemoveGrain/Repair different code paths for SSE2/SSE4.1/AVX2 instead of SSE2/SSE3/AVX2.
 - Add documentation (from old docs, new part: gcc/clang howto)
+- todo: Overview 32 bit float parts for some RemoveGrain modes (6, 7, 8, 9, 15, 16, 23, 24)

 v0.97 (20180702)
 - Remove some inherited clipping to 0..1 range for 32bit float.